It’s Really Good for You

 You Can Put Olive Oil in Everything

-It’s true.
-All of us at California Olive Ranch have fun experimenting with olive oil, and it always turns out delicious.
+Extra virgin olive oil has a wide range of flavor profiles which makes it an ideal cooking oil whether for a sweet or savory dish.
 We love olive oil on ice cream.
 We swap out butter for olive oil in our banana bread.
 We definitely cook and fry with olive oil.
 It truly is the only oil you need in your kitchen.

 Olive Oil is a Fruit Juice

 Olive oil comes from the flesh of the olive.
 If you live near an olive tree try this: pick a fruit and smash it in your palm.
 You will have both water and olive oil on your hand.
 For that reason olive oil is considered a raw fruit juice.
 It is a healthy mono-unsaturated fat that is extracted with a simple crushing process, using no chemicals or solvents like other refined oils.

 With so many choices we are faced with at the grocery store, it’s especially hard to choose a good olive oil when we are bombarded with confusing terms that are sometimes misleading.
 When in doubt, look for clearly labeled country of origin, seals of authenticity, and harvest date.
 That will help you differentiate between the real stuff and the maybe not-so-real stuff.

 Tasting Olive Oil Can Be Narrowed Down to Three Key Factors